dubbelosix/ansol/README.md

 # Autoclock RPC

+### What is it good for?
+*The goal of the Autoclock RPC ansible playbook is to have you caught up with the Solana blockchain within 15 minutes, once you have a capable server and your SSH key ready.
+It formats/raids/mounts disks, sets up swap, ramdisk (optional), downloads from snapshot and restarts everything.
+It is currently configured for a Latitude.sh s3.large.x86 (see "Optimal Machine Settings" below), but we hope to adapt it more widely later on.
+For an in depth guide on possible RPC configurations once your RPC is good to go, refer to https://github.com/rpcpool/solana-rpc-ansible

 ### Optimal Machine Settings
 * Our Latitude.sh s3.large.x86 server starts with the settings below, which we prefer because:
   * the initial state of the machine is cleaner than others that we have tried